QubesOS/qubes-core-admin/doc/qvm-tools/qvm-prefs.rst

     Accepted values: ``on``, ``off``

     Enables debug mode for VM.
-This can be used to turn on/off verbose logging in many qubes components at once (gui virtualization, VM kernel, some other services).
+This can be used to turn on/off verbose logging in many Qubes components at once (gui virtualization, VM kernel, some other services).
     For template-based HVM, enabling debug mode also disables automatic reset root.img (actually volatile.img) before each VM startup, so changes made to